-METHANE HYDRATE ONSITE RESEARCH FACILITIES
+METHANE HYDRATE ONSITE RESEARCH FACILITIES FIGURE 1.

-Figure 1.
 Methane hydrate research specialist, operating the pressure core cutting chamber, which is one components of the pressure core characterization tools (PCCT), being developed at NETL.
 This specialized cutter is designed to cut core samples while maintaining in situ pressure conditions up to 4500 psi.

-BACKGROUND Methane hydrate represents a potentially vast natural gas resource for the United States (U.S.) and the world.
-Once thought to be rare in nature, methane hydrate deposits are now known to occur in great abundance in association with arctic permafrost and in sedimentary deposits found along continental shelves.
-Recent estimates suggest that the gas hydrate abundance contains more organic carbon than the world's coal, oil, and gas combined.
-One objective of the Department of Energy's (DOE) National Energy Technology Laboratory (NETL) is to develop the knowledge base and facilities to support development of gas hydrate resources.
+NATIONAL ENERGY TECHNOLOGY LABORATORY BACKGROUND Methane hydrate represents a potentially vast natural gas resource for the U.S. and the world.
+Once thought to be rare in nature, we now know that methane hydrate deposits occur in great abundance in association with arctic permafrost and in sedimentary deposits found along continental shelves.
+Recent scientific research suggests that the gas hydrate abundance contains more organic carbon than all the world's coal, oil, and gas combined.
+One objective of the National Energy Technology Laboratory (NETL) is to develop the knowledge base and facilities to support the safe development of gas hydrate resources.
+Albany, OR • Anchorage, AK • Houston, TX • Morgantown, WV • Pittsburgh, PA This research supports NETL's Geological & Environmental Systems competency.